vrm-c/vrm-specification/specification/VRMC_materials_mtoon-1.0-beta/README.md

 MToon interpolates between the base and shade colors depending on how lit the surface is.
 Also, just like how the `baseColorTexture` interacts with the `baseColorFactor`, a different texture can be specified for the shade color, and the texture color multiplies the shade color factor.

-The shade color uses two properties, `shadeColorFactor` and `shadeMultiplyTexture`, defined in the extension.
+The shade color uses two properties, `shadeColorFactor` and `shadeMultiplyTexture`, defined by the MToon extension.

 <img src="figures/mtoon-lit-shade.png" width="67%">